Dog ripping apart a pillow

 What is enrichment for dogs?

 Enrichment can be defined as the 'act of improving or enhancing the quality or value of something'.
-In the context of your dog, enrichment often means thinking outside of the box to provide them with stimulating activities that engage their mind, body and senses.
+For your dog, enrichment often means thinking outside of the box to provide them with stimulating activities that engage their mind, body and senses.

 Most enrichment activities challenge dogs to think and problem-solve at varying levels of difficulty, depending on your individual dog.
 Super-smart dog breeds can be sometimes be harder to satisfy with standard enrichment activities, but luckily there are plenty of options out there for your intelligent pooch!